-- another corporation subject to the corporation franchise tax (Article 9-A) where both corporations are members of the same controlled group as defined in section 267(f) of the Internal Revenue Code (IRC); - an individual, estate, or trust that owns more than 50% of the corporation's stock; - another corporation subject to tax under the Article 9-A franchise tax, if the same person owns more than 50% of the value of the outstanding stock of each corporation; and an estate or trust of which the corporation owns, directly or indirectly, more than 50% of the capital, profits, or beneficial interest.
+another corporation subject to the corporation franchise tax (Article 9-A) where both corporations are members of the same controlled group as defined under Internal Revenue Code (IRC) section 267(f);

+- an individual, estate, or trust that owns more than 50% of the corporation's stock; - another corporation subject to tax under the Article 9-A franchise tax, if the same person owns more than 50% of the value of the outstanding stock of each corporation; and - an estate or trust of which the corporation owns, directly or indirectly, more than 50% of the capital, profits, or beneficial interest.

-Example: Corporation A and Corporation B each own qualified agricultural property on March 1, 2005.
+Example: Corporation A and Corporation B each own qualified agricultural property on March 1, 2007.
 The same individual owns 100% of the stock of both corporations.
 Corporations A and B are related persons.